 Enforce HTTP RFC compliance

-In WAF, you can block or bypass web traffic by setting the RFC profile in the Profile Settings section.
-You can set the RFC profile either in “Block” or “Bypass” mode.
-By doing this, any invalid traffic that matches the Web App Firewall profile will be either bypassed or blocked accordingly.
+Other non-RFC compliant requests can be configured to block or bypass at profile level.
+You must set the RFC profile either in “Block” or “Bypass” mode.
+By doing this, any invalid traffic that matches the Web App Firewall profile is either bypassed or blocked accordingly.

 When you set the RFC profile in “Bypass” mode, you must make sure you disable the transformation option in the “HTML Cross-Site Scripting Settings” and in the “HTML SQL Injection Settings” sections.
 If you enable the option and set the rfc profile in “Bypass” mode, the appliance displays a warning message, “Transform cross-site scripts” and “Transform SQL special characters” are both currently ON.
 Recommend to turn it off when used with APPFW_RFC_BYPASS”.